bean-mhm/flim/README.md

 ### Non-OCIO Guide

-You can replicate the transforms farily easily in order to use flim's 3D LUTs in your own pipeline without OCIO.
+You can replicate the transforms fairly easily in order to use flim's 3D LUTs in your own pipeline without OCIO.
 The following pseudo-code demonstrates the general process to transform a single RGB triplet (note that this might not match the latest version).

 ```py
 # Input RGB values (color space: Linear BT.709 I-D65)